 The largest of all tree-borne fruits, jack fruit is oval-shaped and knobbly-skinned.
 This fruit can weigh up to eighty or ninety pounds.

 Santa Rosa Plums

-The Santa Rosa plum has a perfectly speckled and glistening deep ruby red berry-tart skin so thin that when the flesh is punctured, it pops.
-The fruit's deep strawberry and orange colored flesh is firm yet tender, extremely juicy when ripe and so low acid it flavors are reminiscent of fruit punch and cherry jolly ranchers.
+The Santa Rosa plum is a medium to large variety that is almost completely round with a gently indented seem that runs tip to stem.
+It has a perfectly speckled and glistening deep ruby red skin so thin that when the flesh is punctured, it pops.
+The fruit's deep strawberry and orange colored flesh is firm yet tender, extremely juicy when ripe and so low acid its flavors are reminiscent of fruit punch and cherry jolly ranchers.